How can I add an altcoin to BTCPayServer?

-For more information, check the Altcoin FAQ page.
+For more information and the full list of integrated altcoins, check the Altcoin FAQ page.

 # How can I add an altcoin to BTCPayServer?